 - 9.2.1 An Employee (other than a casual Employee) is entitled to 4 weeks' (152 hours) annual leave for each completed year of continuous service paid for at the ordinary weekly rate.
-A part-time Employee accrues annual leave on a pro-rata basis.
-Payment must not be made or accepted in lieu of taking annual leave except in the case of termination of employment or cashed out as per clause 9.2.4. - 9.2.2 An Employee may elect to accrue and carry forward any amount of leave to a maximum not exceeding 304 hours (8 weeks full time equivalent) from the date the employee becomes entitled to the leave.
-Council may give reasonable written notice to reduce entitlements greater than 40 days by no more than a quarter. - 9.2.3 An Employee may take annual leave at a minimum of one (1) hour at a time or in blocks of up to eight (8) weeks in any one anniversary year.
-Annual leave shall be given and taken at a time mutually convenient to the Council and Employee concerned. - 9.2.4 An Employee may request a cash-out of their annual leave entitlement as guided by Council's Leave Protocol. - 9.2.5 If the period during which an Employee takes paid annual leave includes a statutory or gazetted public holiday on a day which would have been an ordinary working day, the Employee is taken not to be on paid annual leave on that public holiday.
+A part-time Employee accrues annual leave on a pro-rata basis. - 9.2.2 An Employee may elect to accrue and carry forward any amount of leave to a maximum not exceeding 304 hours (eight (8) weeks full-time equivalent) from the date the Employee becomes entitled to the leave.
+Council may give reasonable written notice and direct the Employee to reduce entitlements greater than 304 hours (eight (8) weeks full-time equivalent) down to 228 hours (six (6) weeks full-time equivalent).
+An Employee who has exceeded the maximum accrual, approved prebooked annual leave scheduled within the following six (6) months of reaching the maximum, will be considered to reduce to the required 228 hours. - 9.2.3 An Employee may take annual leave at a minimum of one (1) hour at a time or in blocks of up to eight (8) weeks in any one anniversary year.
+Annual leave shall be given and taken at a time mutually convenient to the Council and Employee concerned. - 9.2.4 An Employee may request a cash-out of their annual leave entitlement as guided by Council's Leave Protocol. - 9.2.5 If the period during which an Employee takes paid annual leave includes a statutory or gazetted public holiday on a day which would have been an ordinary working day,

-9.2.6 Annual leave loading of 17.5% and shift loadings do not apply as they annualised and absorbed into annual salary rates through previous enterprise agreement negotiations.
+- the Employee is taken not to be on paid annual leave on that public holiday. - 9.2.6 Annual leave loading of 17.5% and shift loadings do not apply as they annualised and absorbed into annual salary rates through previous enterprise agreement negotiations.